Mildirn: Later life

-Mildirn lived to over 90 years of age and was the oldest person in the Northern Territory at the time.
+Mildirn lived to over 80 years of age and was said to be the oldest person in the Northern Territory at the time.
 He was described in 1914, as "a stooping, sightless old blackfellow, the last of his race".
 Despite his old age, he was still able to tell stories of Port Essington, the last living person who witnessed this chapter in Australian history.
 He could still name the officers and mimic the voice of the drill sergeant.

+He died in August 1918 from influenza and was buried at Spear Point in Port Essington.